nico-von/anticodex.xyz/shards/Unlike 'English', 'it', as a direct object, usually comes before verbs that point to it in Italian, instead of saying 'I want it', in Italian, it becomes 'It, I want'.md

 There is also an [[Placing a direct object pronoun to the end of a verb in its '-are' form is optional if another verb pointing to it exists|option]] to [[If a verb is in its '-are' form, direct object pronouns can be attached to the end of it|put 'lo' at the end of a verb if the verb is in its '-are' form]]

 But [[If there is only an '-are' verb form, direct pronouns must be placed at the end|if only an '-are' form of verb exists, 'lo' can only be placed at the end of it.]]
-See [[The placement of direct object pronouns are subject to these rules|these direct pronoun placement rules]] for further clarification.
+See [[The placement of direct object pronouns in Italian are subject to these rules|these direct pronoun placement rules]] for further clarification.

 Nevertheless, [[Negation comes before 'it' in Italian, instead of saying 'I do not want it', it becomes, 'not it I want' or 'non lo voglio']]